Comparing baseball players across eras via novel Full House Modeling: Full House Model Setting

 where $n_i$ is the number of active MLB players in year $i$ and $1(\cdot)$ is the indicator function.
+Note that: 1) our estimation of the talent pool accounts for changing interest in baseball over time; 2) it is likely that there are potential players not in the MLB that have more talent in a certain area than some active MLB players.
+That being said, we think it is sensible to assume that those players would not be among the most talented players in the MLB if they were to be in the MLB.

-We now suppose that in year $i$ an active MLB player $j$ has an observed statistics $Y_{i,j}$.
-For example, $Y_{i,j}$ can be batting average or home runs per at bat.
-We suppose that $Y_{i,1}, \ldots, Y_{i,n_i} \overset{iid}{\sim} F_{Y_i}$ where $F_{Y_i}$ will be continuous.
+We now suppose that in year $i$ an active MLB player $j$ has an observed statistic $Y_{i,j}$.
+For example, $Y_{i,j}$ can be batting average or wins above replacement (WAR) per game.
+We suppose that $Y_{i,j} \overset{iid}{\sim} F_{Y_i}$ where $F_{Y_i}$ will be continuous.
 We denote $Y_{i,(j)}$ as the $j$th ordered statistic for players in the MLB during year $i$.
 The key to the Full House Model is connecting talent values $X$ with observed statistics $Y$.
-To do this we assume that we can form pairs $(Y_{i,(j)}, X_{i,(N_i-n_i+j))})$, $j = 1,\ldots,n_i$.
+This is achieved by assuming that outcome data $Y$ arrives from a pairing with $X$, $(Y_{i,(j)}, X_{i,(N_i-n_i+j))})$, $j = 1,\ldots,n_i$.
 As an example, the highest performer in the MLB in year $i$ as judged by values $Y_{i,j}$ will be assumed to have the highest talent score in year $i$.
+More detail on this pairing is given in Sections \ref{parametric} and \ref{nonparametric}.